 At Emtrain, we’ve been hard at work building a framework for measuring and scoring indicators of Inclusion, Respect, and Ethics and providing research and benchmarking to help companies be more intentional in their efforts.
 As we teach and gather insights, we also collect learner stories, and we’re always touched by the workplace situations they choose to share.
 Here are some of their experiences, in their own words.

 Organizations have been aware of gender bias for decades, yet many still struggle to consistently address the bias and discrimination that exists for women.
 Here are three issues that persist.
-Share these stories to raise awareness of these far-too-common incidents, and encourage your employees to follow these three tips to create a culture of healthy feedback to address them.
+Share these stories to raise awareness of these far-too-common incidents, and encourage your employees to follow these three tips to create a culture of healthy feedback to address gender bias in the workplace.

 Be more aware of your perceptions – they impact how others perceive you